hd-UQ/cd_dynamax/Goals.md

+# Publications

+Hybrid modeling = dynamics defined by combination of mechastinic + ML functions

+## Methods contibution

+- Hybrid modeling with Hierarchical UQ
+    - Open Questions:
+        - What is it out there?
+Relevant literature
+        - How to deal-disentangle with uncertainty coming from ML Vs Mechanistic?
+        - Is it worth-novel without Hierarchy?

+## Application papers

+1. UQ over CD mechanistic models
+    - Hormones
+        - Simulated example: parameter UQ under partial & noisy state observations
+        - Contributions
+            - first to consider CD observations for this model
+            - UQ over models?

+        - MLCH2024

+    - Travis Gibson
+        - Custom code exists, does he want to transfer to CD-dynamax?
+        - Contribution:
+            - CD more natural for this setting
+    - Dave?
+    - Melike?

+2. Mechanistic + ML drift fitting to data (point estimate parameter learning)
+    - Travis Gibson

+3. JAMIA perspective on fast and flexible tools to do UQ over mechanistic models?
+    - Due July 1st 2024

+4. Hierarchical UQ over CD dynamics
+    - Hormones
+    - Travis?
+    - Emily?

+5. Hybrid modeling with (Hierarchical) UQ
+    - Hormones
+    - Travis
+    - Emily

+?
+Continuous-Discrete time bandits
+    -

+- CD-conjugate priors
+    - Do they exist?
+    - Can we derive them?

 # To dos

 - For SIAM UQ conference, show HMC working in a cd-linear setting assuming linear and non-linear models (i.e., show that EKF reproduces results of basic KF approach)
+    - Plot true latent states Vs filtered-smoothed latents
+    - Plot true emissions (no noise) Vs true observed data Vs estimated emissions (estimated mean + estimated covariance)

+    - How hard it is to learn the initial distribution?
+        - Help inference with fixed initial distribution, or at least not-learnable

+- How to modify learnable parameters, to have a parameter set
+    - Build it for linear function with weights and biases

+- Modify the pushforward to incorporate physics + NN
+    - How to incorporate DL within Jax?

 - Understand what info version of code is for, and implement if needed

+- How to deal with MLE vs MAP
+    - Simply editing log-priors?
+    - Editing fit_sgd with an argument?

+- Can we have EM for CD?
+    - linear case?
+    - nonlinear case?

 ## Extend dynamax to deal with irregular sampling
 - Continuous-dscrete extension for linear gaussian systems is done.
   - Test passes for regular sampling [cdlgssm_test_filter](./src/cdlgssm_test_filter.py).